-Group A Group B Group C (high evaluation scores 20-25) (medium evaluation scores 15-19) (low evaluation scores 0-14) All pre-proposals in Group A, if funds are available, will be invited to the full proposal stage.
-Among the pre-proposals in Group B, proposals will be selected to stage 2, taking into account the ranking list, the representativeness of all funding partners and the oversubscription ratio.
-Pre-proposals in Group C will be dismissed due to their low ranking and unavailability of funding
+Group A Group B Group C (high evaluation scores | (medium evaluation (low evaluation scores | 20-25) scores 15-19) 0-14)All pre-proposals in Group Among the pre-proposals Pre-proposals in Group A, if funds are available, in Group B, proposals C will be dismissed due will be invited to the full will be selected to stage to their low ranking and proposal stage.
+2. taking into account unavailability of funding the ranking list, the representativeness of all funding partners and the oversubscription ratio.